Skip to main content

 When it comes to creating each experience, or the Master Template for Dynamic Content, select 'Add Content', and then 'Custom Code'.
 This will open a code editor for you to begin creation.

-Use param fields to personalise content, styling, and behaviour in real time.
+Param fields allow us to personalise content, styling, and behaviour in real time.

 HTML: Dynamic Content Blocks